phasza/cucumber-wiremock-example/README.md

 `phasza.java.cucumber.example.test.TestObjectFactory`

 #### 5. **Write a feature and test cases**
-Put the feature files into `$projectDir/src/test/resources/phasza/java/cucumber/example/test/features/Search.feature`, where of course the part after `resources` matches the package where the `TestRunner` class resides, otherwise the cucumber won't see your tests.
+Put the feature files into `$projectDir/src/test/resources/phasza/java/cucumber/example/test/features/Search.feature`, where of course the part after `resources` matches the package where the `TestRunner` class resides, otherwise the cucumber won"t see your tests.

 Write the feature tests using the gherkin syntax.